usakhelo/GridPrimitive/readme.md

-This is procedural object plugin for 3ds max that will used create different "grid" shaped objects.
+This is procedural object plugin for 3ds max that will used to create different "grid" shaped objects.

 Plugin is not ready yet.
 Currently developed for 3ds max 2016.